Enbridge Inc. (NYSE:ENB) Shares Acquired by RiverGlades Family Offices LLC

-RiverGlades Family Offices LLC raised its holdings in shares of Enbridge Inc. (NYSE:ENB) (TSE:ENB) by 6.8% during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 7,800 shares of the pipeline company’s stock after buying an additional 500 shares during the period.
-RiverGlades Family Offices LLC’s holdings in Enbridge were worth $250,000 at the end of the most recent reporting period.
+RiverGlades Family Offices LLC increased its stake in Enbridge Inc. (NYSE:ENB) (TSE:ENB) by 6.8% during the 4th quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 7,800 shares of the pipeline company’s stock after acquiring an additional 500 shares during the period.
+RiverGlades Family Offices LLC’s holdings in Enbridge were worth $250,000 as of its most recent SEC filing.

-A number of other hedge funds have also made changes to their positions in the business.
-First PREMIER Bank lifted its position in Enbridge by 1.8% during the fourth quarter.
-First PREMIER Bank now owns 19,545 shares of the pipeline company’s stock valued at $624,000 after buying an additional 350 shares in the last quarter.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in the stock.
+Pflug Koory LLC lifted its position in Enbridge by 191.4% during the fourth quarter.
+Pflug Koory LLC now owns 1,218 shares of the pipeline company’s stock valued at $39,000 after buying an additional 800 shares in the last quarter.
+Provident Wealth Management LLC acquired a new position in Enbridge during the third quarter valued at approximately $45,000.
 Ropes Wealth Advisors LLC lifted its position in Enbridge by 28.7% during the third quarter.
 Ropes Wealth Advisors LLC now owns 1,640 shares of the pipeline company’s stock valued at $48,000 after buying an additional 366 shares in the last quarter.
-Beacon Investment Advisory Services Inc. lifted its position in Enbridge by 0.3% during the third quarter.
-Beacon Investment Advisory Services Inc. now owns 109,077 shares of the pipeline company’s stock valued at $3,185,000 after buying an additional 366 shares in the last quarter.
-HighTower Trust Services LTA lifted its position in Enbridge by 0.7% during the third quarter.
-HighTower Trust Services LTA now owns 52,146 shares of the pipeline company’s stock valued at $1,523,000 after buying an additional 367 shares in the last quarter.
-Finally, Cornell Pochily Investment Advisors Inc. lifted its position in Enbridge by 2.3% during the third quarter.
-Cornell Pochily Investment Advisors Inc. now owns 16,188 shares of the pipeline company’s stock valued at $473,000 after buying an additional 368 shares in the last quarter.
-51.11% of the stock is currently owned by hedge funds and other institutional investors.
+Lee Financial Co lifted its position in Enbridge by 27.6% during the third quarter.
+Lee Financial Co now owns 1,895 shares of the pipeline company’s stock valued at $55,000 after buying an additional 410 shares in the last quarter.
+Finally, Creative Financial Designs Inc. ADV lifted its position in Enbridge by 78.8% during the third quarter.
+Creative Financial Designs Inc. ADV now owns 2,083 shares of the pipeline company’s stock valued at $61,000 after buying an additional 918 shares in the last quarter.
+51.11% of the stock is currently owned by institutional investors and hedge funds.

 Shares of NYSE:ENB traded down $0.18 during midday trading on Tuesday, reaching $35.08.
 The company had a trading volume of 6,745,811 shares, compared to its average volume of 6,223,633.
 The company has a debt-to-equity ratio of 1.04, a current ratio of 0.55 and a quick ratio of 0.44.
 The stock’s fifty day moving average price is $33.14 and its 200-day moving average price is $31.21.
 The stock has a market capitalization of $71.04 billion, a P/E ratio of 49.41, a PEG ratio of 2.48 and a beta of 0.82.
 Enbridge Inc. has a one year low of $22.57 and a one year high of $43.15.